FrançaisEnglishEspañolItalianoDeutschPortuguêsNederlandsPolski

 Why SaaS Tool Costs Kill Bootstrapped Products

 Compounding subscription costs are invisible. €25 here, €49 there, €99 somewhere else.
 Most tools are “set and forget” — you sign up in an activation moment and never cancel.
-At €1K MRR, €500/mo in tools = 50% of revenue going to overhead.
+At €1K MRR, €500/mo in tools = 50% of revenue going to overhead, which is exactly the trap that makes SaaS cost optimization a survival skill for bootstrapped founders, not a polish item for later.

-The goal isn’t zero tools.
-It’s zero zombie tools — tools you pay for but don’t actually use.
+The goal of SaaS cost optimization isn’t zero tools.
+It’s zero zombie tools — subscriptions you pay for but don’t actually use, or that no longer move the needle on revenue, retention, or product delivery.

 The SaaS Cost Structure (What You’re Actually Paying For)